ThroneCraft/public/.github/ISSUE_TEMPLATE/bug_report_brewery.md

 ---
 name: Bug report (brewery)
-about: Create a report in regards to MagicSpells
+about: Create a report in regards to Brewery
 title: ''
-labels: bug, spells
+labels: bug, brewery
 assignees: FinnJp

 ---

-**Affected spells:**
+**Affected recipes:**
 Please mention which recipe(s) is/are affected.
+If this issue affects all recipes please remove this section.

 **Describe the issue**